top of page

 Address: Rua Sizenando Nabuco,100.
 Fundação Oswaldo Cruz, Instituto de Tecnologia em Fármacos

-Bio: She is a CNPq research productivity fellowship recipient and a FAPERJ “Scientist form Our State'' grantee.
+Bio: She is a CNPq research productivity fellowship recipient and a FAPERJ “Scientist from Our State'' grantee.
 Between 2014 and 2016 she was vice-secretary of the regional division of the Brazilian Society of Chemistry (SBQ-Rio).
-In 2007 she was deputy municipal secretary of health of the city of Niterói, in Rio de Janeiro metropolitan area.
-She holds a B.S. in Pharmacy from UFRJ Pharmacy School, a Master’s degree in organic synthesis from UFRJ Nucleus of Research on Natural Products, PhD in chemistry from the UFRJ Institute of Chemistry (IQ-UFRJ), with doctoral stay at the University of York, England.
+In 2007 she was deputy municipal secretary of health of the city of Niterói, in the Rio de Janeiro metropolitan area.
+She holds a B.S. in Pharmacy from UFRJ Pharmacy School, a Master’s degree in organic synthesis from UFRJ Nucleus of Research on Natural Products, a Ph.D. in chemistry from the UFRJ Institute of Chemistry (IQ-UFRJ), with a doctoral stay at the University of York, England.
 She conducted her postdoctoral research at the London School of Hygiene and Tropical Medicine.
 She is a permanent supervisor of the Graduation Program in Pharmacology and Medicinal Chemistry (ICB-UFRJ).
 She is a senior technology technician at Fiocruz, and since 1986 has been working in different positions, including Farmanguinhos executive director.
-She is currently Farmanguinhos vice-director of education, research, and innovation, coordinating several projects, among them the implementation of the National Reference Center in Drug Synthesis (CRSF), that will be installed in UFRJ Technology Park.
+She is currently Farmanguinhos vice-director of education, research, and innovation, coordinating several projects, among them the implementation of the National Reference Center in Drug Synthesis (CRSF), which will be installed in UFRJ Technology Park.
 She leads one of the most important R&D groups in drug synthesis in the state, aiming at the public production of drugs and medicines.
-Numerous total synthesis of important pharmaceuticals for public health have been designed in this laboratory, while transfering technology to the national pharmaco-chemical industrial sector.
+Numerous total synthesis of important pharmaceuticals for public health have been designed in this laboratory while transferring technology to the national pharmaco-chemical industrial sector.
 In the field of innovation, her main focus is R&D&I on drugs.
-She is experienced in the chemistry of organofluorines and in the chemistry of heterocycles, with emphasis on medicinal chemistry.
-Hundreds of new molecules have been synthetized for neglected diseases, AIDS, and cancer, also generating powerful antimalarials, antimycobacterials, antichagasics, antiretrovirals, and antileukemics.
-All described throughout 106 highly-impacting scientific papers and 45 registered patents.
-During her 33 year-long Fiocruz scientist career, she has devoted herself to increase patients access to medication within the Brazilian National Public Health System (SUS).
+She is experienced in the chemistry of organofluorines and in the chemistry of heterocycles, with an emphasis on medicinal chemistry.
+Hundreds of new molecules have been synthesized for neglected diseases, AIDS, and cancer, also generating powerful antimalarials, antimycobacterial, antichagasics, antiretrovirals, and antileukemics.
+All are described throughout 106 highly-impacting scientific papers and 45 registered patents.
+During her 33 year-long Fiocruz scientist career, she has devoted herself to increasing patients' access to medication within the Brazilian National Public Health System (SUS).

 Lines of research: Planning and synthesis of new organofluorines and heterocyclic substances for neglected diseases, AIDS and cancer